parthsahay24/LitterLift/README.md

-# Smart Bin Complete - Waste Management System
+# LitterLift - A Smart Waste Management System

 A comprehensive waste management system that enables users to report garbage and request recycling services with location tracking, automated notifications, and admin management capabilities.